ericpipha/Galois-Groups-of-cubic-surfaces-supporting-data/README.md

 ### Discriminant computations

-This part of the code is implemented in `julia` and relies on OSCAR *TODO: add link*.
+This part of the code is implemented in `julia` and relies on OSCAR (https://www.oscar-system.org).
+The package UnirationalDiscriminants.jl implements methods for computing the discriminant of a linear system of projective hypersurfaces.

+To use the package, make sure you are in the folder UnirationalDiscriminants.
+You can check this by accessing the shell in a julia terminal by clicking ";" and then using "pwd": shell> pwd
+If this does not show the path to UnirationalDiscriminants, move to the correct folder by using "cd": shell> cd .../ToricAmplitudes
+Hit backspace to exit the shell.

+Next, use the following commands:

+using Pkg
+Pkg.activate(".")
+Pkg.instantiate()

+using UnirationalDiscriminants

+Some functionalities of the package are illustrated in the file examples.jl.

 *TODO explain what is included and how to use it*